Let the silence deepen within you and around you. From the silence, hear these words:

 As they walk in the dark, feet soaked in water, they carry within them a memory that both warms them from the past and calls them to keep putting one foot in front of the other toward what lies ahead.
 It is the memory of Jesus healing a man born blind.
 The memory of Jesus spitting on the ground, putting mud in a man’s eyes, then instructing him to go wash in the Pool of Siloam.
 For pilgrims who keep walking through Hezekiah’s Tunnel, the light at the end warms their faces and welcomes them into the wide open space surrounding that very pool.
 They emerge from the darkness, squint into the light and imagine what it was like for the man born blind to stand in those waters and squint in that same sunlight for the first time.

 Recall all that you can from that experience.
 What did it feel like in your body to witness this moment?
 What did it feel like in your soul?
 Journal about it.
 Have a conversation with the Lord about it.
 What would he like to say to you about this moment?
-In His light, we see light.
+In his light, we see light.
 As you stand in the light of this memory, what light do you see for the days ahead?